shapeshed/weight_converter.ee_addon/README.markdown

 * st - Stones
 * short_ton - Short Ton (UK)
 * long_ton - Long Ton (US)

+The Unit to convert from.
+Use syntax as above eg for stone use "st":

     to

-The Unit to convert to.
-Accepted units are:

 * lb - Pounds
 * g - Grams